sefinek/Malicious-IP-Addresses/README.md

 > Data can be downloaded in JSON or TXT format and is regularly updated based on submissions from our users.
 Results are generated automatically and available completely free of charge!
 > You can find the documentation [here](https://sniffcat.com/documentation/api/blacklist).

+Do you have any questions or need assistance?
+Create [a new issue](https://github.com/sefinek/Malicious-IP-Addresses/issues) or join [my Discord server](https://discord.gg/S7NDzCzQTg).
+I also post important updates and announcements there.

 ## What can this list block?
 1. ✅ DDoS attacks (L7 – HTTP flood)